thwee-alchemist/veldhuizen-engine/README.md

 # veldhuizen-engine

 The veldhuizen-engine is a dynamic, force directed graph layout implemenation for the browser written in javascript.
+This implementation requires three.js, which you can find at https://threejs.org/.

 The following commands are used to set up the graph animation: